Do you struggle to know God’s will for your career? If so, here are a few thoughts for you as you face this overwhelming decision.

 - If you enjoyed this post, you might also want to check out “Dear College Grad.”

-- Need some go-to Christmas gifts?
+- Need some go-to graduation or Christmas gifts?
 Just Do Something: A Liberating Approach to Finding God’s Will by Kevin DeYoung is a phenomenal resource.
 And it’s significantly thinner than Friesen’s excellent but meaty book.
 (Full disclosure: I will make a few pennies if you purchase any Amazon products I recommend.)

 - FYI: I just refreshed this post; How to Know God’s Will For Your Career originally debuted on LiesYoungWomenBelieve.com.